technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 1/Lab 1 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

     ![](./media/image3.png)

 >[!Note] **Note:** Microsoft 365 Agents Toolkit is an evolution of Teams Toolkit.
-It is in a transition state and at places it shows up as Teams toolkit and at places it shows up as Microsoft 365 Agents Toolkit.
+It is in a transition phase and at places it shows up as Teams toolkit and at places it shows up as Microsoft 365 Agents Toolkit.

 ## Exercise 2: First declarative agent